akalima/Sales-Analysis-with-Tableau-and-TubPy_Thesis-Project/README.md

 # Sales Analysis with Tableau and TubPy_Thesis Project
 A thesis project for Business Informatics BSc.
-The project visualizes sales data for 2007-2009 and explores Python integration into Tableau using TabPy Server.
+The project visualizes sales data from 2007-2009 and explores Python integration into Tableau using TabPy Server.
 It includes three dashboards with varying levels of detail:
 - Overall Picture: for managers and supervisors;
 - Discount Impact Analysis: for further analysis and strategy development;
 - Batch Analysis: for finding insights in real time (with the use of TabPy).